 Can Routes also be used offline?

-Routes works basically offline, even if no map material is available.
-You then follow the route line without maps.
-To download the map material an internet connection is required.
+Routes works basically offline, even if no underlying map material is available.
+You then just follow the route line without maps.
+To download the map material, an internet connection is required.
 Routes always downloads contextual map parts (on-demand).

 NOTE: If you have loaded a route and run the simulation completely with the map type and zoom level required later, these maps will be available offline as well.

 We are working on alternative and real-offline map material, but this will take a while.

 Why are there differences in route length and altitude?

 Routes uses the given route information (which is essentially the latitude, longitude and altitude) to calculate the length of the route and the number of positive and negative height meter.
 In this case, Routes does not use statically specified information in the KML or GPX file.
 Background of the differences are: